Latest Campaign News

 The introduction of new enforcement powers for dog control have been met with overwhelming approval.

-The new powers, which will mean irresponsible pet owners could be fined up to £1,000, are part of our new Public Space Protection Order (PSPO).
+The new powers, which will mean irresponsible pet owners could be fined up to £1,000, are part of Durham County Council’s Public Space Protection Order (PSPO).

 From August to December 2016, the County Council sought public views on the proposal to implement the PSPO, and found that 80% of respondents to the consultation agreed with the proposal.